skihero/commandos/stylish/Readme.md

 	![invert sample](invert.png "invert")

  * Ability to change an image's orientation for images in a specified domain.
+   To rotate invoice to read it left to right.
         ![orientation sample ](img_orientation_loc.png "img_orientation" )